tapegram/blog/blog/mobbing/mobbing.md

 Swarming or solo works seems most appropriate for work that

 - Is well understood by the team as a whole, so there isn't a lot of learning to be done and little benefit from involving multiple people.
-For example: implementing a bunch of new emails from a spreadsheet when a well-established framework or pattern exists in the codebase.
-That might benefit everyone on the team by just picking up one or two tickets so the team as a whole can get it done as fast as possible.
+For example: implementing a bunch of new emails from a spreadsheet with a well-established framework or pattern (e.g. You just implement the `Email` interface for each new message).

-- Is tedious, such as requiring lots of trial and error instead of discussion and design.
-Someone could work on this and then report back to the team with the learnings.
-Examples include doing changes like renaming some types across the whole codebase, some pre-agreed upon structural refactoring to the codebase, or debugging some weird low-level issue (test flakiness, intermittent OOM errors when running the tests locally, stuff like that where you just have to sit and suffer until it works).
+- Is tedious, maybe requiring lots of trial and error instead of discussion and design.
+Someone could work on this and then report back to the team with the summarized learnings.
+Examples include changes like renaming some types across the whole codebase, some pre-agreed upon structural refactoring to the codebase, or debugging some weird low-level issue (test flakiness, intermittent OOM errors when running the tests locally, stuff like that where you just have to sit and suffer until it works).

 - Some exploratory work: such as trying your hand at something to build a POC or just getting a sense of a new pattern, paradigm or technology, before bringing it to the team for everyone to try.

-- If you just feel like it because you've been doing a lot of pairing and mobbing and just want to go heads down on something for a bit, even though you know it's less efficient.
+- You just feel like it because you've been doing a lot of pairing and mobbing and just want to go heads down on something for a bit, even though you know it's less efficient.
 That's ok sometimes!
-Though it's probably better that it's the exception rather than the rule.

 ## Pairing

-Because Pairing and Mobbing have more benefits than drawbacks, in my opinion, I'll start with benefits going forward.
+Because Pairing and Mobbing have more benefits than drawbacks, I'll start with benefits going forward.

 ### Benefits

 In general, pairing is more efficient than solo work.

 - Less chance to fall down rabbit holes since you are working with another person.
-I can't tell you how many times I've started to get off track except for the person I'm pairing with who will just say "let's worry about that later."
-It's really easy to stray from the main point of your work by yourself, but it's even easier to keep someone else focused when you are working with them and seeing them start to veer off course.
+I can't tell you how many times I've started to get off track when the person I'm pairing with says "let's worry about that later."
+It's really easy to stray from the main point of your work by yourself, but it's easy to keep someone else on track.

 - Less decision latency: you can immediately discuss every decision you make as you are writing the code with the other person, no need to post in slack and wait for someone to see it and choose to involve themselves or worst case implement the whole thing and then get design feedback on the PR.